xpack/web-jekyll/_posts/releases/windows-build-tools/2023-09-05-windows-build-tools-v4-4-1-1-released.md

 The [xPack Windows Build Tools](https://xpack.github.io/windows-build-tools/) is a standalone Windows binary distribution of
-**GNU make** and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.
+**GNU make** and a few other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.